 Vitamin C Foods: citrus fruits, kiwi, bell peppers, oranges, strawberries, pineapple, tomatoes, spinach.
-I don’t think you need an explanation of vitamin C. Just know your body doesn’t accumulate it, so you’ll need to consume every day.
+I don’t think you need an explanation of vitamin C. Just know your body doesn’t accumulate it, so you’ll need to consume it every day.

 Vitamin E. This vitamin is equally important as vitamin C. It is a fat-soluble vitamin which means it needs to have fat to absorb properly.
-Sources of vitamin E include: almonds, avocado, butternut squash, and wheat germ.
+Sources of vitamin E include almonds, avocado, butternut squash, and wheat germ.

 Yogurt.
 Bust into the probiotics.
 For yogurt to be effective choose Greek PLAIN yogurt.
 If there is sugar added to the yogurt it defeats it purpose.
 I know there are delicious flavors out there, but save those as a dessert, not for your daily probiotic.
 Use berries or honey to flavor your yogurt.